 Most of the time, you’ll get a highly energetic and active dog.
 Given their high intelligence, a German Shepherd needs plenty of physical and mental stimulation daily.
 Otherwise, you’ll likely see destructive behaviors with your GSD.

 On the bright side, German Shepherds tend to adapt well.
-For example, they’re able to thrive in apartments, as long as they have the necessities.
-Caring for a GSD is not an easy task.
+For example, they’re able to thrive on a farm or in an apartment, as long as they have the necessities.
+However, caring for a GSD is not an easy task.
 They’ll require plenty of work, especially with kids in the home.

 4 Reasons Why German Shepherds Are Good with Kids

 Overall, the temperaments of German Shepherds make them ideal dogs for children.
-But what is it specifically that renders them great playmates for kids?
+But what is it that makes them great playmates for kids?
 Read on to learn the all the reasons why the dog-child relationship can thrive with this breed.

 If there’s one quality this dog breed is known for, it’s their unwavering loyalty.
 In fact, Rover thinks the breed is the 4th most loyal, ever!
 No matter what your situation, you can always count on this shepherd to have your back!

 This type of behavior is also no coincidence.
 As they were originally bred to be working dogs, the GSD was developed with the instincts to work hard and obey their owners.
 That being said, this dog breed lives to work for their owners.

 When I have to go away on business trips, she will grab pieces of my clothing and bring it into her crate.
 She really is stuck to my hip.– Brandon B. (GSD Forum)